zence-in/.github/profile/README.md

 🍿 Fun facts - what does your team eat for breakfast?
 🧙 Remember, you can do mighty things with the power of [Markdown](https://docs.github.com/github/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax)
 -->

+Welcome to Zence universe.

+Soon (and hopefully), we will host some great resources accessible and open to use for everyone.
+Wish [me](http://twitter.com/ikmrgrv) luck till then...